 Another development affecting the health care industry is the increased use of the federal civil False Claims Act and, in particular, actions brought pursuant to the False Claims Act's "whistleblower" or "qui tam" provisions.
 The False Claims Act, as amended by the Fraud Enforcement and Recovery Act of 2009 and the Patient Protection and Affordable Care Act of 2010 ("Affordable Care Act"), imposes liability on any person or entity who, among other things, knowingly presents, or causes to be presented, a false or fraudulent claim for payment by a federal health care program.
 We submit claims for services performed at our laboratories.
 The qui tam provisions of the False Claims Act allow a private individual to bring actions on behalf of the federal government alleging that the defendant has submitted a false claim to the federal government, and to share in any monetary recovery.
 In recent years, the number of suits brought by private individuals has increased dramatically.
-In addition, various states have enacted false claim laws analogous to the False Claims Act, it may be required to pay up to three times the actual damages sustained by the government, plus civil penalties for each separate false claim.
+In addition, various states have enacted false claim laws analogous to the False Claims Act.
+Many of these state laws apply where a claim is submitted to any third-party payor and not merely a federal health care program.
+When an entity is determined to have violated the False Claims Act, it may be required to pay up to three times the actual damages sustained by the government, plus civil penalties for each separate false claim.
 There are many potential bases for liability under the False Claims Act.
 Liability arises, primarily, when an entity knowingly submits, or causes another to submit, a false claim for reimbursement to the federal government.
 The False Claims Act has been used to assert liability on the basis of inadequate care, kickbacks and other improper referrals, improper use of Medicare numbers when detailing the provider of services, and allegations as to misrepresentations with respect to the services rendered.
 Our activities relating to the sale and marketing of our products may be subject to scrutiny under these laws.
-We are unable to predict whether we would be subject to significantly adversely affect our financial performance.
+We are unable to predict whether we would be subject to actions under the False Claims Act or a similar state law, or the impact of such actions.
+However, the costs of defending such claims, as well as any sanctions imposed, could significantly adversely affect our financial performance.